mt4sd/EELabs_paper/Download_data/Satellite_data/README.md

+These scripts use Linux for the folders and paths

 **VNP46A2_VIIRS_DOWNLOAD.PY DESCRIPTION**

 VNP46A2_VIIRS_download.py is a script to download data from VIIRS satellite in the photometers' location, NASA product VNP46A2.
 IT IS NOT TO UPDATE DOWNLOADED DATA.
 It requires the Download_VIIRS.yml environment.